Mount Sacred Heart

 The Apostles have a long history of service to the New Haven community, starting in 1906 when we came from Boston, just 4 years after first arriving from Italy.

 The establishment of the Guadalupe Community in the Fair Haven section in 2008 marked the return of an Apostle convent to within the city limits for the first time in several years.
 At that time, we launched a new initiative: Apostle Immigrant Services.
-Sr. Mary Ellen Burns, an attorney with several years of experience serving a largely-immigrant community in New York City, leads the new ministry.
-In photo, (L-R) Sr. Eleanor Perfetto, Pastoral Associate at Our Lady of Pompeii Parish in East Haven, Sr. Jeanne Marie Vonder Haar, who in addition to tutoring with AIS, is a Pastoral Associate at St. Aedan/St. Brendan Parish in New Haven; Sr. Susan Francis Graham, Registered Nurse at Sacred Heart Manor and Vocations assistant; Sr. Mary Ellen Burns; and Sr. Estelle Barelli, who ministers at Sacred Heart Manor.
+Sr. Mary Ellen Burns, an attorney with several years of experience serving a largely-immigrant community in New York City, serves as Director of the ministry.
+Sr. Susan Francis Graham, Registered Nurse at Sacred Heart Manor and Vocations assistant; and Sr. Maureen Fitzgerald.

 Mary, Mother of the Church

 Mary, Mother of the Church Convent was established in 1994 on Denslow Hill Road on the property of Mount Sacred Heart in Hamden.
-Members of the community are Sr. Maureen Fitzgerald, Principal of St. Rita School; Sr. Cecilia Marie Scaduto, Director of Clelian Adult Day Center; Sr. Mary Jane Paolella, faculty member at Sacred Heart Academy; Sr. Anne D'Alessio, Vice Principal at St. Rita School, and Sr. Joanna Paolella, Communications Assistant at the Mount Sacred Heart Provincialate.
+Members of the community are Sr. Cecilia Marie Scaduto, Director of Clelian Adult Day Center; Sr. Anne D'Alessio, Vice Principal at St. Rita School; and Sr. Patricia Cigrand, St. Bridget Parish, Pastoral Associate.

 Sacred Heart on the Lake